UT–Battelle

 UT–Battelle, LLC is a nonprofit limited liability company (LLC) organized under the laws of Tennessee.
 Its members consist of the University of Tennessee and Battelle Memorial Institute.
-UT–Battelle administers, manages, and operates the Oak Ridge National Laboratory (ORNL), which is sponsored by the U.S. Department of Energy (DOE).
+UT–Battelle administers, manages, and operates Oak Ridge National Laboratory (ORNL), which is sponsored by the U.S. Department of Energy (DOE).
 It does so as a federally funded research and development center (FFRDC) under a contract with the DOE.

 UT–Battelle first assumed its responsibilities for ORNL in April 2000, after winning a competitive procurement process.
 After the conclusion of the initial five-year contract with the DOE, the contract was renewed for a second five-year period, extending through 2010.